 There are several parties or entities who could bear legal responsibility for causing a catastrophic accident in Chesterton.
 In some instances, there may be two or even more parties responsible for causing an accident.
 Liable parties could include:

-However, because Indiana maintains a so-called modified comparative negligence statute, claimants who share in the fault for bringing about their own injuries can have their damage recovery reduced in proportion to their own responsibility.
+However, because Indiana maintains a modified comparative negligence statute, claimants who share in the fault for bringing about their own injuries can have their damage recovery reduced in proportion to their own responsibility.
 If the plaintiff is found to contribute more than half the fault in causing their own injuries, they may have their recovery barred completely.

 If you or a loved one suffered catastrophic injuries, you should consult with an experienced Chesterton catastrophic injury lawyer to learn more about your rights in seeking compensation from the party or parties whose negligence caused the accident.